The Gamers Handbook to CMOS BIOS & System Optimization

 into Your BIOS: Remember Before Entering Your BIOS Setting Menu.
 Long Stays in this Area will Increase the Temperatures of the CPU.
 It will NOT Go into a MELT DOWN unless you are

 a Crazy Over Clocker, but keep in mind that even a subtle change can have an effect on system circuitry.
 It is wise to make a few changes and note them as you go.
 This will also help you to familiarize the effects of your changes.

 Have your Favorite Benchmark Software available for checking updates.

 With new systems today, many manufactures use temperature reading sensors and fan rpm sensors.
 If you have a newer system and are not sure if yours has this ability, we suggest contacting the manufacture.
-There is software available
+There's software available

-to detect and display these sensors readings on the internet, one being The Motherboard Monitor.
+to detect and display these sensor readings on the internet, one being The Motherboard Monitor.
 To see if MBM

 can detect your systems hardware, check here.